 - Sculpture by the Sea: For a couple of weeks from late October to November, the headland south of Bondi Beach and Tamarama are populated by over 100 sculptures, all free to view.
 It’s very busy on the weekends; try and catch it during the week.

 - Sydney Festival: Every January in Sydney its Sydney Festival time.
-Whilst the bulk of the music, theatre, dance and arts program is ticketed, there are free concerts to see most weekends in the Domain, plus free parties at Parramatta.
+Whilst the bulk of the music, theatre, dance and arts program is ticketed, some free concerts are included, usually at the Domain and Parramatta Park.

 Inspired?
 Pin this to your Pinterest board